 The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the balance sheet date in the countries where the company and its subsidiaries operate and generate taxable income.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.

-Notes to the financial statements for the year ended 31 March 2021 (continued)
+Notes to the financial statements for the year ended 31 March 2023 (All amounts in £ thousands unless otherwise stated)